patrickbryantlab/patrickbryantlab.github.io/about.markdown

 \
 \
 We aim to create a universal molecular framework, where any molecule can be predicted.
 With this technology, the design of new molecules will be possible at the click of a button – for any application.

+# Location
+We are located at [SciLifeLab](https://www.scilifelab.se) and affiliated to [Stockholm University at the Department of Molecular Biosciences, The Wenner-Gren Institute](https://www.su.se/department-of-molecular-biosciences-the-wenner-gren-institute/)

 # People